Online Doctor of Engineering in Systems Engineering

 EMSE 8030 Risk Management: Risk management process; individual and collaborative responsibilities of program and engineering managers; practical applications of risk-based planning and risk management tools essential to success of any program; communicating the process and its value in avoiding catastrophic outcomes.
 Case studies.
 (3 credit hours)

 EMSE 8199 Praxis Research: Independent applied research in engineering management culminating in the final praxis report and final examination for the degree of Doctor of Engineering.
 May be repeated for credit.
-Restricted to students in the D.Eng. in the field of engineering management program.
+Restricted to students in the D.Eng. in the fields of engineering management or systems engineering.
 (24 credit hours)

 Classroom Phase Schedule